MikeLiamCode/kbase-ai/README.md

 - Search is performed in parallel across all shards (subfolders in `tests/docs/`).

 ### `/completeness` (GET)
+Coverage score is calculated as `1.0 - distance` of the top search result.
+Coverage is determined by whether the score exceeds a threshold (default: 0.7).
 Check if the knowledge base covers a query.

 **Request:**